whichtwix/Modinstaller/User_Guide/Installing yourself.md

 Similarly, you may enter a 2nd path if you wish, this one is required to be a empty folder or will create one (ie ```Desktop\\mod``` may not exist yet but a empty directory named ```mod``` will be made on desktop).
 If you enter 1 path only, the mod will be installed there.
 If you give 2 paths, files from the first folder will be copied to the 2nd, and the mod will be installed at the second.
 This allows for making a copy of the base game somewhere else like desktop and having the mod there.

-note: epic players cannot sign in from folders that arent the one displayed when installing the base game
+note: epic players cannot sign in from folders that arent the one displayed when installing the base game.
+However keeping a copy is still useful.
+When there is a update, allow epic games to update the game, then go to program files/epic games/among us and delete the contents.
+Now copy paste the files from your copy to the epic folder.
+You will be able to sign in and play once again.
+This is a useful and nice alternative due to not being able to actually downgrade on epic unlike steam.

 Step 2: Use the up and down arrow keys to select the mod you want to install, it will be highlighted blue, click ```enter```, write ```y``` or ```n``` and click ```enter``` to confirm